Martin compactifications of affine buildings: Affine buildings at infinity

-Loosely speaking, taking into account the numerical values of the Hausdorff distance between sector faces (or, more generally, between cones) in the same asymptotic class leads to a more subtle equivalence relation on cones of given direction (i.e. of given asymptotic class).
-Here, chimneys are technical tools which are used to define a simplicial structure (and, eventually, a building structure) on the corresponding set of equivalence classes.
+Loosely speaking, taking into account the numerical values of the Hausdorff distance between sector faces (or, more generally, between cones) in the same asymptotic class leads to a more subtle equivalence relation on cones with a given direction.
+Chimneys are technical tools which are used to define a simplicial structure (eventually, a building structure) on the corresponding set of equivalence classes.